Anarchist insurrection of December 1933: 1933 elections

 When the election campaign started, the CEDA immediately began calling for the establishment of a fascist dictatorship and broadcast speeches from José Calvo Sotelo, in exile since his participation in an attempted right-wing coup.
 The clergy purchased the votes of its congregations, while caciques promised jobs and better living conditions for the peasantry if they voted for the right-wing.
-On the other side, the PSOE failed to mobilise their supporters, giving half-hearted speechs about revolution to unconvinced crowds, and the AR watched half of its voting bloc switch to Alejandro Lerroux's Radical Republican Party (RRP).
+On the other side, the PSOE failed to mobilise their supporters, giving half-hearted speeches about revolution to unconvinced crowds, and the AR watched half of its voting bloc switch to Alejandro Lerroux's Radical Republican Party (RRP).

 Meanwhile, the CNT organised rallies throughout Spain, calling for people to choose between fascism and revolution.
 On 12 November, a CNT rally in Barcelona's La Monumental arena attracted 100,000 attendees.
 Buenaventura Durruti, Francesc Isgleas, Benito Pabón and Valeriano Orobón Fernández spoke at the rally.
 Pabón spoke in the Catalan language, in order to counter the xenophobia of the Catalan nationalists who called all CNT militants "Murcians".
 Orobón Fernández described the history of Adolf Hitler's rise to power, arguing that both the Social Democratic Party (SPD) and Communist Party of Germany (KPD) had contributed to the victory of the Nazi Party, and urging Spanish socialists to not make the same mistakes.
 On 16 November, the FAI held a rally at the Palau de les Belles Arts, where attendees vastly outnumbered the venue's 45,000-capacity, forcing more than half of the audience to listen to the speeches through amplifiers placed outside.
 The rally concluded with a call by the FAI General Secretary Alejandro Gilabert, in the event of a right-wing electoral victory, for people to unleash social revolution, establish libertarian communism and fight until the destruction of all forms of authoritarianism.
 His resolution was accepted with acclaim and the attendees chanted "Long live Anarchy!"
 (Viva la Anarquía).

 On 19 November 1933, the day of the election, Solidaridad Obrera reaffirmed calls for abstention; they told readers not to fear a right-wing victory, as it would ultimately benefit the anarchist movement.
 As predicted, the right-wing bloc won the general election.
 The divided left-wing bloc had won only 99 seats (down from 263), while the centre had won 156 (up from 110) and the right won 217 (up from 44).
 There were high levels of abstention in areas where the CNT was strongest, including Seville (50.16% abstention rate), Málaga (48.37%), Cádiz (62.73%) and Barcelona (40%).
 The following day, the CNT called for a social revolution to combat the rise of fascism.